 Friends of Man

-The Friends of Man offers assistance for individuals and children in Colorado but will consider out of state requests.
+The Friends of Man primarily offers assistance for individuals and children in Colorado but will consider out of state requests.
 Families must apply as a referral from a professional or school representative only.
 Individuals can not apply directly.
 This charity offers assistance for medicine, prostheses, wheelchairs, eye glasses, dentures, medical equipment, daycare, training and education, hearing aids and more.
 They no longer assist with accessible vehicles.
 Their contact information is as follows: Friends of Man, P.O.
 BOX 937, Littleton, CO 80160-0937, (303) 798-2342.